 The Quest 4D 3 scored at the top of the heap in our steep scree and gravel tests.
 The lugs of the proprietary ContaGrip sole ate this terrain up, and the stiff sole with thick and durable toe protection dug into scree easily.
-This year's model has been updated with a heavier duty lug pattern that helps to slow down while descending steep trails, and also bites through mud and firm snow with more effectiveness.
+This model has been updated from previous versions with a heavier duty lug pattern that helps to slow down while descending steep trails, and also bites through mud and firm snow with more effectiveness.

-This product also performed exceptionally well in mud and slushy snow, similar to the Tor Ultra Hi WP.
+This product also performed exceptionally well in mud and slushy snow, similar to the Sky Kaha.
 We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions with lots of seasonal snow still lingering.
 While this hiker stuck to wet rocks very thoroughly, it underperformed during our test on smooth, dry rock inclines like found on well-worn hiking trails in the Sierra Nevada mountains.
 Overall, it received a high score for all-around traction, which undoubtedly influenced our decision to award it our Editors' Choice.
 For the ultimate grip on rock, our Top Pick for Scrambling, the Scarpa Zodiac GTX has you covered.

 The Quest 4D has great traction on its own but also was one of our favorite shoes to pair with snowshoes, as they are a capable winter hiking boot as well.

 This pair weighs in at 3 lbs 4.6 oz for a size 11 US.
 But it also has a tall ankle collar, and overall is a formidably constructed boot.
 The Asolo